- Chapter I: Core Purpose

 - Persistently contravening the responsibilities of Family membership as outlined above in Articles 4–5.

-- Conduct or activities damaging to the Family International or its mission, or toward TFI member works or communities.
+- Conduct or activities damaging to the Family International or its mission, or to TFI members’ mission works or communities.

 - Sexually or physically abusive mistreatment of a child.